 The picture in 2026 is mixed but the structural story has not changed.
 US M2 sits at $22.69 trillion as of March 2026 (FRED M2SL) with CPI YoY at 3.78% in April 2026 (FRED CPIAUCSL).
 Euro-area M3 is at €17.45 trillion as of March 2026 (ECB Statistical Data Warehouse) with HICP YoY at 1.9% for December 2025 (ECB ICP).
 Swiss CPI YoY is 0.6% as of April 2026 (SNB plkopr cube) and Swiss M2 has grown over the same window via SNB monetary operations.

 Bitcoin's supply schedule did not change during any of this.
 Not by a single satoshi.
-While central banks demonstrated exactly the behaviour Satoshi Nakamoto designed Bitcoin to resist, the network kept issuing new coins on the same pre-announced schedule it has always followed.
+While central banks demonstrated the behaviour Satoshi Nakamoto designed Bitcoin to resist, the network kept issuing new coins on the same pre-announced schedule it has always followed.

-The ETF Era
+The ETF era

-For years critics argued that Bitcoin was a retail speculation and that serious institutional capital would never touch it.
+For years critics argued Bitcoin was retail speculation and that serious institutional capital would never touch it.
 On 10 January 2024 the US Securities and Exchange Commission approved the first Bitcoin spot ETFs in the United States (SEC release 34-99306).
 BlackRock, Fidelity, and Invesco were among the approvals.
 See Bitcoin ETFs for a full breakdown of how these products work.

 Bitcoin dominance, its share of the total digital asset market cap, has held above 50% across 2025 (CoinGecko) even as broader digital asset markets fluctuated.
 Institutions chose Bitcoin specifically, not a basket of digital assets.
 The distinction matters.

-What the network actually looks like
+What the network looks like

 The April 2024 halving sat at a then-peak hashrate of 613 EH/s.
 As of May 2026 the network produces around 900 EH/s (mempool.space).
 Mining difficulty stands at 136 trillion (live as of May 2026, up from 84.37 trillion at the 2024 halving).
-Security increases with difficulty.
+Security rises with difficulty.
 The network has never been more expensive to attack than it is today.

 Roughly 15,000 to 20,000 reachable full nodes (bitnodes.io) verify every transaction independently, scattered across dozens of countries.
 No single government can shut the network down by targeting a data centre.
-Lightning Network public channels number in the tens of thousands (1ML.com) and enable instant micropayments settled on top of Bitcoin's base layer.
+Lightning Network public channels number in the tens of thousands (1ML.com) and settle instant micropayments on top of Bitcoin's base layer.

 Self-sovereignty without permission

 The FTX collapse in November 2022 made the same point from the opposite direction.
 Around $8 billion in customer funds disappeared because customers trusted a custodian.
-Bitcoin held in self-custody is not a liability on anyone's balance sheet.
+Bitcoin you hold in self-custody is not a liability on anyone's balance sheet.
 "Not your keys, not your coins" stopped being a theoretical warning.
 It became a lesson millions of people learned by losing money.

 Tens of millions of unique addresses hold non-zero balances on chain (Blockchain.com Charts).
 Address count is not holder count, since one person can hold many addresses and exchanges aggregate millions of customers behind a handful of wallets, but the direction is unambiguous: ownership keeps widening.

-What Bitcoin deliberately refuses to do
+What Bitcoin refuses to do

 This is not a weakness.
 It is deliberate.

 Bitcoin's base layer is optimised for one thing: a globally accessible, censorship-resistant, hard-capped monetary asset whose consensus rules have held for 17 years.
 Every feature added to a base layer is a potential attack surface and a potential failure mode.
-Bitcoin's developers have consistently chosen security and simplicity over feature expansion, and the result is a network that has delivered on its core promise while more complex systems have repeatedly experienced catastrophic failures.
+Bitcoin's developers have chosen security and simplicity over feature expansion, and the result is a network that has delivered on its core promise while more complex systems have repeatedly experienced catastrophic failures.

 Bitcoin dominates the sound money use case precisely because it does not try to be everything.
 It is the settlement layer.
 Everything else builds on top.